 - If you are studying for less than 6 months and are exempt from having a study permit, include the photo page of your passport.

 3. Register for RAMQ health insurance once in Montréal

 - Read and follow the RAMQ registration procedure;

-- International students and research interns can complete their registration online if they are not accompanied by family members (e.g. spouse, children).
+- International students and research interns can complete their registration online even if they are accompanied by family members (e.g. spouse, children).
 To do so, you will need a scanned copy of all required documents;

 - Appointments are added early each morning from Monday through Friday;

 - Have a postal address in Montréal.
 Commercial addresses (hotel, youth hostel, university, etc.) are not accepted.

 All international students are automatically billed for and covered by the Desjardins group insurance plan, even if they are eligible for the RAMQ.
 The premium to be paid is indicated on your Registration Statement/Invoice, which is available via your MonÉTS portal.
 The fees will be cancelled or reimbursed for students who present proof of enrolment in the RAMQ (letter of approval or card) to firstname.lastname@example.org before the following deadlines, which correspond to the first day of the last month of each session.

 - Summer session: August 1st

 After this date, the Registrar’s Office will not authorize the cancellation or reimbursement of fees for the ongoing session, or of any penalties incurred (as applicable).
 Considering the fact that processing times at the RAMQ may extend to several weeks, and may also be delayed in the case of missing documents, we encourage you to begin the process as soon as possible after arriving in Montréal.

 Your RAMQ card may not cover you for the entire duration of your study program or, as is the case with your CAQ and your study permit, you may have to apply for a renewal.
 In such a case, follow the procedure described on the page entitled Renew a Health Insurance Card.